xueyike/Acronyms/README.md

 # Acronyms
+Search for the corresponding meanings of input acronyms.

 Developed in Xcode7, Objective-C

-Search for the corresponding meanings of input acronyms.

 In AcronymsTestUITests.m file, there are two simple test cases.
+Please open "AcronymsTest.xcworkspace" with Xcode and RUN it.

 Basic functionalities: